 5NGN 969,389NGN 174,490NGN 1,143,879

 With simple interest at 18%, you would have NGN 950,000 after 5 years.
-With compound interest, you reach NGN 1,143,879 — an extra NGN 193,879 earned purely because your interest was earning interest.
-That is a 128.8% total return versus 90% with simple interest.
+With compound interest, you reach NGN 1,143,879.
+That is an extra NGN 193,879 earned because your interest was earning interest.
+Treat this as a modelling example, not a promise that the same T-bill rate will be available every year.

 The Power of Monthly Contributions